jcsargis00/School_District_Analysis/README.md

 ### Summary
 #### Changes in the updated school district analysis after reading and math scores for the ninth grade at Thomas High School have been replaced with NaNs.
-* Removing 9th grade student scores from Thomas High School affected the school district in the following ways:
+* Removing 9th grade student scores from Thomas High School affected the school district analysis in the following ways:
+#
+1. General scores at all schools

-Average math scores dropped slightly (<1%)
+    Average math scores dropped slightly
-Average reading scores were not affected
+    Average reading scores were the same
-Percentage of students passing math dropped slightly (-1%) Percentage of students passing reading dropped slightle (-1%) The overall passing rate dropped (-1%)
+    Percentage of students passing math dropped slightly Percentage of students passing reading dropped slightle The overall passing rate dropped
+#
-Only scores for Thomas High School were affected:

-Perentage of students passing math dropped from 93.2% to 66.9% Percentage of students passing reading dropped from 97.3% to 69.7% Overall passing percentage dropped from 90.9% to 65.1% Thomas High School affected school rankings in the following ways:
+2. Scores for Thomas High School specifically Perentage of students passing math dropped from 93% to 67% Percentage of students passing reading dropped from 97% to 60% Overall passing percentage dropped from 91% to 65% Thomas High School affected school rankings in the following ways:

-Thomas High school dropped out of the top 5 high schools in the district Wright High School moved into the top 5 high schools in the district Bottom 5 high schools was unaffected
-Removing 9th grade student scores from Thomas High School affected other reports:
+3. Ranking of Thomas High School dropped from 2nd to 13th in the district
+#
+4. Integrity of reports

-Math and reading scores by grade remained the same for all other schools Thomas High School had no data to report for 9th grade math and reading scores Scores by school spending chaged at the $601-650 range:
+    ** Math and reading scores by grade unchanged for all other schools ** No data for Thomas High School 9th graders, entire class had scores set to NaN
+*  Scores by school spending changed at the $601-650 range (Thomas High School spending category) ** Percentage passing math dropped
-Percentage passing math dropped from 73% to 67% Percentage passing reading dropped from 84% to 77% Overall passing percentage dropped from 63% to 56% Scores by school size changed for medium-sized schools (1000-2000):
+    ** Percentage passing reading dropped
+    ** Overall passing percentage dropped
+*  Scores by school size changed for medium-sized schools (Thomas High School size) ** Percentage passing math dropped
-Percentage passing math dropped from 94% to 85% Percentage passing reading dropped from 97% to 91% Overall passing percentage dropped from 91% to 85% Scores by schools type were affected in the following ways:
+    ** Percentage passing reading dropped
+    ** Overall passing percentage dropped
+*  Scores by schools type were affected in the following ways in Distric school (Thomas High School type) ** Percentage passing math dropped
-Percentage passing math dropped from 94% to 90% Percentage passing reading dropped from 97% to 93% Overall passing percentage dropped from 90% to 87%
-*
-*
-*
+    ** Percentage passing reading dropped
+    ** Overall passing percentage dropped